9999years/tex-report/report.md

 ## Designing for access

-When I talk about my frustrations with computers in general or with TeX in particular, I'm often met with a fair amount of confusion.
+Many of my desires for a typesetting system, or for computers in general, stem from my ADHD and the inaccessibility of most programs.

-I have ADHD, a disability that effects [2-5% of adults][adhd-prevalence] --- so, for example, in a class of 20 students we could expect that about one student has ADHD.
+I have ADHD, along with [2-5% of adults][adhd-prevalence] (so, for example, in a class of 20 students we could expect that about one student has ADHD).
 As a result, I struggle with context switching ("changing gears" from one activity to another) and working memory (that is, keeping information in my head).

 I'm also a mathematics major.
 I want to take notes in my mathematics courses.

+TeX produces PDF output.
+Therefore, there's no interactivity.

 [adhd-prevalence]: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4195639/
 [flow]: https://en.wikipedia.org/wiki/Flow_(psychology)